rancher/docs/content/rancher/v2.x/en/installation/ha/kubernetes-rke/troubleshooting/_index.md

 ##### Failed to dial ssh using address [xxx.xxx.xxx.xxx:xx]: ssh: handshake failed: ssh: unable to authenticate, attempted methods [none publickey], no supported methods remain

-* The key file specified as `ssh_key_path` is not correct for accesing the node.
+* The key file specified as `ssh_key_path` is not correct for accessing the node.
 Double-check if you specified the correct `ssh_key_path` for the node and if you specified the correct user to connect with.

 ##### Failed to dial ssh using address [xxx.xxx.xxx.xxx:xx]: Error configuring SSH: ssh: cannot decode encrypted private keys